The Signs of Separation Anxiety

 Separation Anxiety in Pets

-For those with pets, it could be challenging to leave your dog, cat or other pet at home.
-They give sad glances with their large eyes, begging for their "human" to remain home with them.
-It is common for dogs to have separation anxiety disorder.
-A dog may become agitated or depressed when the dog parent leaves for the day, thus using the bathroom in the house, barking, being destructive, pacing back and forth and trying to escape.
-A loss in a dog's life can lead to separation anxiety, as well as schedule changes and a new home (ASPCA).
+For those with pets, it may be challenging to leave your dog, cat, or other pet at home by themselves.
+They may give sad glances with their large eyes, begging for their “human” to remain home with them.
+It is common for dogs to experience separation anxiety disorder.
+A dog may become agitated or depressed when the dog parent leaves for the day, leading to them potentially using the bathroom in the house, barking, being destructive, pacing back and forth, or trying to escape.
+A loss in a dog’s life can lead to separation anxiety, as well as schedule changes, or a new home.

-While cats are considered to enjoy more alone time, they may also experience separation anxiety from their human family members.
-Some signs of separation anxiety in cats are incessant meowing when the cat parent leaves, using the bathroom outside of the litter box, not eating when the cat parent is not home, eating too much too fast and being destructive with furniture and other items (catbehaviorassociates.com).
+While cats are considered to enjoy more alone time, they may also experience separation anxiety from their human family.
+Some signs of separation anxiety in cats may include incessant meowing when the cat parent leaves, using the bathroom outside of the litter box, not eating when the cat parent is not home, eating too much, too fast, or being destructive with furniture or other items.

-Separation anxiety in children can be remedied by the attachment figures by reassuring children that their parents or other figures will return.
-Saying a calm "I will be back soon" instead of teasing with "stop being a baby and crying" can go a long distance with a child with separation anxiety disorder.
-Create a secure environment for your child and remain calm, practicing control when leaving or preparing to leave your separation-anxious child (Psychology Today).
+Separation anxiety in children can be remedied by the attachment figures by reassuring children that their parents or other figures will return soon.
+Create a secure environment for your child and remain calm, practicing control when leaving or preparing to leave your child with separation anxiety.